tyh835/PyJam/README.md

 `jam list bucket <name>` - Lists all objects in an S3 bucket

 `jam setup bucket <name>` - Create and configure an S3 bucket for static site hosting.
-Configures the bucket if it already exists.
+Only configures the bucket if it already exists.

+`jam setup domain <name>` - Create and configure a Route53 domain records for S3 or CloudFront.

+- `--s3`: create records to point to S3 bucket with corresponding domain name.
+NOTE: bucket name must be the same as domain name.

+- `--cf`: create records to point a CloudFront distribution.
+NOTE: distribution CNAME must point to the domain name.

 `jam sync <path-name> <bucket-name>` - Sync file directory recursively to S3 bucket.
 Removes stale files and checks for unnecessary uploads.